materialsguy/Saturation_isotropic_hardening/README.md

 # Code to estimate the saturation of the isotropic hardening of a Chaboche model
 The code is included in an example in a Jupyter Notebook.
-For more theoretical background please check out the paper https://doi.org/10.1016/j.compositesb.2023.110715.

-If you use this code or find it useful please cite https://doi.org/10.1016/j.compositesb.2023.110715.
+For more theoretical background, please check out the paper, and if you use this code or find it useful, please cite https://doi.org/10.1016/j.compositesb.2023.110715.
 ## Saturation Criterion

 The saturation criterion in this code is defined by the following equation: